matt328/portfolio/docs/blog/posts/vm_configuration.md

 Since I have two physical machines to use for this, it made sense to me to set up an HA cluster with a k3s master node on each machine, as well as as many 2 vCPU, 3GB VMs as would reasonably fit on each to use as worker nodes.
 A larger constraint turns out to be disk space.
 Turns out I could only reasonably dedicate around 24GB for each VM.
 I decided to split this into 2 12GB volumes for each VM.
 The k8s node would use one volume for ephemeral storage, and the other for persistent volumes.
 The persistent volumes will be managed by Longhorn.

 When creating the VMs, for the ephemeral storage, I'll just let that use the root partition of the guest OS, but will need to mount and additional virtual disk image.
-I used the Virtual Box UI to create the additional virtual disks, and there were a few things to be done inside the guest OS to permanently mount them.
+I used a hypervisor's UI to create the additional virtual disks, and there were a few things to be done inside the guest OS to permanently mount them.
 I go through the standard procedure of creating a VM and installing Ubuntu Server 23.04, using the minimal installation.
-There's probably more lightweight guest OS's I could use, but I am comfortable enough with it that it eliminates a large class of potential issues.
+There's probably a more lightweight guest OS I could use, but I am comfortable enough with it that it eliminates a large class of potential issues.

 Once the OS has been installed, and the virtual disk image created and attached to the VM, ssh into the VM.
 First we need to prepare the mount point.
 I make them all the same since it makes Longhorn's configuration significantly simpler.